Translate

 TIM: (pauses, picks up a rubber chicken, talks to it) Avery, did you hear that?
 A rock that refuses to roll!
 That is… stupendously unnecessary.

-Tim rummages through his desk, pulling out a smaller rubber chicken before dismissing it and finally extracting a document.
+Tim rummages through his desk, pulling out another rubber chicken before discarding it and finally extracting a document.

 TIM: Here!
 A formal petition for your rock to commence rolling! (stamping the document, the mark looks like an outline of a rubber chicken)